 The company understood the comfort that web-based tools bring in applying Kanban and eventually chose Kanbanize in order to bring their productivity to an even higher level.
 They adopted Kanbanize in 2015 and have managed to apply it to their entire organization in record time.
 They currently apply Kanbanize in their Engineering, Marketing and Sales departments.

 At first, their engineers used Kanban to visualize progress on work that they could access and update from anywhere.
-Using our API, they managed to loop their business management platform and ticketing system, ConnectWise, into the Kanbanize workflow, thus visualizing work became a lot easier for them.
-This is an example of the structure of their IT Board featuring an integration with ConnectWise:
+Using our API, they managed to loop their business management platform and ticketing system, ConnectWise, into a Connectwise-Kanban hybrid, thus visualizing work became a lot easier for them.
+This is an example of the structure of their IT Board featuring integration with ConnectWise:

 New Tickets: Service Tickets are received in here.